-Born in Nashville, Tennessee, Andre Ramos-Woodard is a contemporary artist whose works evoke feelings of memory and internal narrative.
-Primarily working with photo-based manipulation and drawing, he conveys ideas of communal and personal identity through internal conflicts.
-Ramos-Woodard is influenced by personal experiences he went through while discovering his own identity – he is queer and African-American, both of which are well-known targets for discrimination.
-He uses his art to accent the ideas of separation between him and the viewer, specifically those that may not resonate with the ideas of the Other or problems within minority groups in contemporary culture.
+Born in Nashville, Tennessee, André Ramos-Woodard is a contemporary artist whose works evoke feelings of memory and internal narrative.
+Primarily working with photo-based manipulation and drawing, they convey ideas of communal and personal identity through internal conflicts.
+Ramos-Woodard is influenced by personal experiences he went through while discovering his own identity – he is queer and African-American, both of which are weltheirknown targets for discrimination.
+They use their art to accent the ideas of separation between them and the viewer, specifically those that may not resonate with the ideas of the Other or problems within minority groups in contemporary culture.
 Ramos-Woodard received his BFA from Lamar University in Beaumont, Texas, and is currently pursuing his MFA at The University of New Mexico in Albuquerque, New Mexico.

 André uses both he// him and they// them pronouns.